Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 49-point total in all three games this season.
+- Tampa Bay and its opponents have gone over 49.5 points in all three games this season.

-- New England's games have yet to go over 49 points this season.
+- New England and its opponents have not yet combined to score more than 49.5 points in a game this season.

-- Sunday's over/under is 3.3 points lower than the two team's combined 52.3 points per game average.
+- The two teams combine to average 52.3 points per game, 2.8 more than the total in this contest.

-- This contest's over/under is 2.7 points greater than the 46.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 3.2 points above the 46.3 these two squads combine to allow per game this season.

-- The 49 over/under in this game is 5.7 points above the 43.3 average total in Patriots games this season.
+- The 43.3 PPG average total in Patriots games this season is 6.2 points fewer than this game's over/under.

 Buccaneers stats and trends

-- This season, the Buccaneers have one ATS win in two games as a favorite of 7 points or more.

-- Tampa Bay's games this year have eclipsed the over/under in all three opportunities.
+- The Buccaneers have been favored by 7 points or more two times this season and covered the spread in one of them.

-- The Buccaneers average 34.3 points per game, 17.3 more than the Patriots give up per contest (17).
+- The Buccaneers score 34.3 points per game, 17.3 more than the Patriots surrender per matchup (17).

-- Tampa Bay is 1-2 against the spread and 2-1 overall in games when it records more than 17 points.
+- When Tampa Bay puts up more than 17 points, it is 1-2 against the spread and 2-1 overall.

-- When Tampa Bay churns out over 282.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Tampa Bay amasses over 282.3 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Buccaneers have five turnovers this season, equal to the number of takeaways for the Patriots.
+- The Buccaneers have five giveaways this season, while the Patriots have five takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Patriots.